 It provides children access to four rooms, two on ground level and two upstairs.
 Both rooms upstairs have changing and toilet facilities but are not wheelchair accessible.
 The downstairs rooms cater for children from the ages of 3 months until 2 years and another room for children aged 2 -3 years.
 The downstairs rooms also have changing and toilet facilities with an additional disabled toilet.

 The nursery has height adjustable tables as well as a mobile sensory tent which can be used in all four of the rooms.
-The front entrance has a ramp as well as ramp access to the garden.
 The outdoor area is astro-turfed, secure and is used on a daily basis, regardless of weather conditions.

 The nursery was set up to offer parents the highest quality childcare for children from the ages of 3 months to 5 years.
-In addition to full time places, we also offer part-time places, with morning and afternoon sessions being available once your child reaches 3 years of age.
+In addition to full time places.
 Each child is supported individually so as to make progress at their own pace, this is achieved by allocating your child their own keyperson, who will work closely with you and your child especially during the settling in process.

 - Identifying children's needs